jekyllex/landing-website/_pages/terms-and-conditions.md

 include_in_header: false
 ---

-**Last updated**
-26 August, 2021
+**Last updated**: 29 June, 2025

 # Terms & Conditions
 By downloading or using the app, these terms will automatically apply to you – you should make sure therefore that you read them carefully before using the app.
-You’re not allowed to copy, or modify the app, any part of the app, or our trademarks in any way.

-You shouldn’t try to translate the app into other languages, or make derivative versions.
-If you wish to do so, that should be done on the github repository of this project by making pull requests.
+As JekyllEx is a Free/Libre and Open Source Software (FLOSS), you are free to copy, modify, distribute, and create derivative versions of the app in accordance with project's
+<a href="/licenses" target="_self">license terms</a> - particularly, providing attribution where applicable.
+We encourage contributions through the GitHub repository of this project.

 The app itself, and all the trade marks, copyright, database rights and other intellectual property rights related to it, still belong to Gourav Khunger.